sensedeep/onedoc/docs/api/model/methods.md

 A property may be be unique with a defined domain via the "scope" model schema property.
 The scope template will be expanded at runtime and the scope value will be incorporated into the unique attribute.
 This is useful to ensure an attribute is unique within a reduced domain.
 For example, you may want an item to be unique only within a given user's account instead of over all accounts.
 To achieve this, set the scope to be the user's ID.

 When a unique field for an item is updated, the prior item value must be read first so that the unique item can be deleted.
-If you do an update and do not specify params.return == 'NONE', the update API must return the full updated item.
-This incurs an additional `get` request to fetch the updated values as DynamoDB transactions do not return item values.
-There is thus additional I/O and overhead for unique items, so take care when designating attributes as unique in high update volume items.
+By default, updates() on an item with unique fields will not return a value and will issue a warning to the console.
+This is because DynamoDB transactions do not return the updated items.
+If you do an update and specify {return: 'NONE'} the warning will be squelched.
+If you must return the full updated item, use {return: 'get'} to fetch the updated values.

 The optional params are described in [Model API Params](../params).